pithlessly/pithlessly.github.io/tree-edge-triage.md

 Conversely, Alex wins if he can continue play forever with both players only crossing "A" edges.
 (The image depicts a winning game for Beth.)

-We are interested in the circumstances under which Alex has a non-zero probability of winning, assuming perfect play for both players.
+We are interested in the circumstances under which Alex has a nonzero probability of winning, assuming perfect play for both players.
 Observe that for <math>0 < p < 1</math>, he cannot be guaranteed a win, since there is a nonzero probability that the first two edges in the tree are labeled "B", forcing him to make a losing move.

-The question posed by the puzzle is to determine the *infimum* of the set of values of <math>p</math> for which Alex has a non-zero probability of winning.
+The question posed by the puzzle is to determine the *infimum* of the set of values of <math>p</math> for which Alex has a nonzero probability of winning.
 In other words, we are interested in the *boundary* between the values of <math>p</math> that are almost surely a win for Beth, and the values for which Alex has a nonzero chance to win,